Skip to main content

 Connect the bucket as location in TagSpaces

 So now we are ready to connect the Wasabi bucket in TagSpaces.
-You should choose the "Connect a location" button shown in the next screenshot and choose "Object Storage" as location type.
+You should choose the New location menu item from the menu which will be opened after clicking the New-Button, visible on the next screenshot.

 Connect the bucket in TagSpaces Pro